Kinto/kinto/docs/api/permissions.rst

 During the authentication phase, a set of :term:`principal`s for the current authenticated *user* will be bound to to the request.

-The main principal is considered the **user id**, and follows this formalism:
+The main principal is considered the **user id** and follows this formalism:
 ``{type}:{identifier}`` (e.g. for Firefox Account: ``fxa:32aa95a474c984d41d395e2d0b614aa2``).

 There are two special principals:

-- ``system.Authenticated``: All users that are authenticated, no matter the authentication mean.
+- ``system.Authenticated``: All users that are authenticated, no matter how they authenticated.
 - ``system.Everyone``: Anyone (authenticated or anonymous).
 Using this principal is useful when a rule should apply to all users.